 Good News for Websites?

 Anytime there’s a new development in web technology, Webmasters and Analysts take notice.
 Of course, all of these changes affect how your online strategies work; impacting everything from visibility to search engine ranking (SEO).
-So when Google announced the roll out of Accelerated Mobile Pages, the online marketing community was all abuzz.
+So when Google announced the roll out of Accelerated Mobile Pages last year, the online marketing community was abuzz.
 If you’re not intricately involved in the tech end of things, you might wonder what the fuss is all about and what this means to your website.

 What Are Accelerated Mobile Pages?